StanJulia/Stan.jl/docs/src/INSTALLATION.md

 ## Optional requirements

-Stan.jl uses Mamba.jl for diagnostics and graphics.
+By default Stan.jl uses Mamba.jl for diagnostics and graphics.

 2. [Mamba] (https://github.com/brian-j-smith/Mamba.jl).
 3. [Gadfly]()

 Both packages can be installed using Pkg.add(), e.g. Pkg.add("Mamba").
 It requires Mamba v"0.10.0".
 Mamba will install Gadfly.jl.

+The Stanmodel field useMamba can be set to false to disable the use of Mamba and Gadfly.

 ## Additional OSX options